joshlyntran/location-api-final/README.md

 # location-api-final
-Step 1: Cone source code from this repository
+Step 1: Clone source code from this repository

 Step 2: In source code root folder, execute below command to build and run source code